-In addition to conference and training management, Lauren has assisted on report development, research and project management for projects and trainings in California, Michigan, Australia, and New York City.
-Lauren has given support in digital placemaking and streamlining the digital engagement and media-communication processes.
+At PPS, Lauren currently works on the Citizen’ Institute on Rural Design workshop funding project, the Pro Walk Pro Bike Pro Place Conference, and community-specific Placemaking projects and workshops.
+She has assisted on report development, research and project management for projects and trainings in California, Michigan, Australia, and New York City.
+Additionally, Lauren has provided support in digital placemaking and streamlining digital engagement and media-communication processes.
 Ingrained in all of her work is the goal to promote a community-driven process in developing more livable, walkable, and most importantly, enjoyable cities.